Luo Lab | University of Chicago

 Past Postdoctoral Associate

-Research on Cynodont/Mammaliaform evolution and mammalian skull morphogenesis.
+Research on evolution of cynodonts, mammaliaform and mammals, with focus on skull morphogenesis.

 Robert Burroughs